• Skip to primary navigation

 • Twitter

-Bachelor Buttons are the most adorable little pinwheels of blue.
-They are reminiscent of an English country garden, and are a must in our own cut flower garden.
-These romantic flowers are available in both an annual and perennial form.
-Learn how to grow Bachelor Buttons, to have them in your own garden to enjoy all summer long.
+Bachelor buttons are cottage garden flowers with the most adorable little pinwheels of blue.
+These romantic blooms are available in both annual and perennial forms.
+Learn how to grow bachelor buttons, and have them in your garden to enjoy all summer long.

 blue bachelor buttons growing in the garden